ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 #### TXT record <a name="txt-record"></a>

-You can add the TXT record to your DNS zone from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) .
-Click `Domain names`{.action}, then choose the domain name concerned.
+You can add the TXT record to your DNS zone from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+C lick the `Web Cloud`{.action} tab, go to `Domain names`{.action}, then choose the domain name concerned.
 Go to the `DNS Zone`{.action} tab.

-Once you have viewed your DNS zone, click on the `Add a record`{.action} button, then click on “Extended fields” in `TXT`{.action}.
+Once you have viewed your DNS zone, click on the `Add a record`{.action} button, then click on "Extended fields" in `TXT`{.action}.

 The following is a list of tags used to create a **TXT record** with DMARC settings.
-This list is complementary to the tags mentioned in the previous section “[DMARC record](#dmarc-record)”.
+This list is complementary to the tags mentioned in the previous [DMARC record](#dmarc-record) section.

 - **adkim** (default is `r`) : Specifies the DKIM alignment mode.
 The values are as follows :
     - `r` for relaxed mode : emails that fail DKIM authentication are marked as "unwanted" by the recipient server.
-    - `s` for strict mode: Emails that fail DKIM authentication are rejected by the recipient server.
+    - `s` for strict mode: emails that fail DKIM authentication are rejected by the recipient server.

 - **ruf** (a comma-separated list in plain text) : addresses to which message-specific failure information should be reported .
 If this tag is present, the owner of the sending domain will ask recipients to send detailed failure reports about emails that specifically fail the DMARC assessment (see `fo` tag below).
 The format of the message to be generated must follow the format specified for the `rf` tag.
-The “mailto:” comment must precede the email recipient (e.g. `mailto:address@example.com`).
+The "mailto:" comment must precede the email recipient (e.g. `mailto:address@example.com`).

-- **fo** (Plain text; default is `0`): Detailed failure report options.
+- **fo** (Plain text, default is `0`): Detailed failure report options.
 Report generators can choose to comply with the requested options.
 The contents of this tag should be ignored if a `ruf` tag (above) is not also specified.
-The value of this tag is a colon-separated list of characters (`:`) that indicate the following failure report options:
+The value of this tag is a colon-separated (`:`) list of characters that indicate the following failure report options:
      - **0**: Generates a DMARC failure report if all authentication mechanisms (DKIM **AND** SPF) fail to produce an aligned pass result.
      - **1**: Generates a DMARC failure report if an authentication mechanism (DKIM **OR** SPF) produces something other than a aligned "success" result.
      - **d**: Generates a DKIM failure report if the DKIM authentication mechanism fails, regardless of its alignment.
      - **s**: Generates an SPF failure report if the SPF authentication mechanism fails, regardless of its alignment.

-- **rf** (comma-separated plain text values, the default is `afrf`): This tag indicates the type of format expected for reports that provide specific details about message authentication failures.
+- **rf** (comma-separated plain text values, the default value is `afrf`): This tag indicates the type of format expected for reports that provide specific details about message authentication failures.
 Currently, only `afrf` (Auth Failure Reporting Format) is supported.

-- **ri** (an unsigned 32-bit integer in plain text; the default is 86400): The interval, in seconds, between aggregated reports that is required.
+- **ri** (an unsigned 32-bit integer in plain text, the default is 86400): The required interval, in seconds, between aggregated reports.
 This tag specifies how often email recipients should generate aggregated reports on the DMARC assessment results for the domain.

 ![dmarc](images/dns-dmarc-02.png){.thumbnail}

-#### Sample records <a name="record-example"></a>
+#### Records examples<a name="record-example"></a>

 ##### First example